Quality audits

 To apply for or renew registration with the NDIS Commission, all providers undergo an audit against the NDIS Practice Standards.
 An independent approved quality auditor will assess your organisation against the components of the NDIS Practice Standards that are relevant to the services and supports you deliver.
 Auditors will also undertake their activities in a way that takes your organisation’s size, scope, and service delivery risk into consideration.

 Your organisation will undergo either a ‘verification’ or ‘certification’ quality audit.
 The NDIS Commission will advise you of the type of audit you require, which is based on your registration group(s).
+The applicable NDIS Practice Standards and audit types are set out in Part 6 – NDIS Practice Standards of the National Disability Insurance Scheme (Provider Registration and Practice Standards) Rules 2018 and summarised in a registration requirements document.

 Verification audits

-Usually, providers requiring a verification quality audit deliver lower risk/lower complexity supports and services.
 Many providers requiring a verification audit are already subject to professional regulation as a requirement of doing business, e.g. through the Australian Health Practitioner Regulation Agency (AHPRA) and other professional bodies.

 Professional regulation means a practitioner must already meet set standards and is subject to ongoing monitoring of their competency to practice, including through continuing professional development.

-Because of the existing obligations of these providers to their relevant professional bodies, and the less complex support types delivered, the provider will engage an approved quality auditor to complete a desktop review of the required documentary evidence outlined for each profession in the Verification Module.
+Because of the existing obligations of these providers to their relevant professional bodies, or the less complex support types delivered, the provider will engage an approved quality auditor to complete a desktop review of the required documentary evidence outlined for each profession in the Verification Module.

 Providers must show evidence of: